bethereforthem/IMS/PROJECT_GUIDE.md

 #### 12.2.6 Smart Gate and RFID Readers (Correctional Facilities)

 **What it is:** Electronic gates at RCS correctional facility entry and exit points fitted with RFID readers.
 Every inmate is issued a wristband with an embedded RFID chip.
 Every authorized visitor is issued a temporary RFID card.
-Every movement through every gate is logged to RCIMS in real time.
+Every movement through every gate is logged to IMS in real time.

 **How it works:**
 1. Each gate swipe creates an `intelligence_event` with `source_tag = SYSTEM_ALERT` and event type `INMATE_MOVEMENT` or `VISITOR_ENTRY/EXIT`.